siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/870-how-to-set-up-basic-authentication-with-apache-on-almalinux.md

 url: set-basic-authentication-apache-almalinux
 draft: false
 tags:
   - AlmaLinux
   - apache
 categories:
   - Linux
   - Linux How-to
   - basic authentication
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 Basic Authentication is a simple yet effective way to restrict access to certain parts of your website or web application.
 It prompts users to enter a username and password to gain access, providing a layer of security without the need for complex login systems.
 Apache HTTP Server, paired with AlmaLinux, offers a straightforward method to implement Basic Authentication.